 Brief Anatomy of the Adrenal Glands

 Furthermore, the adrenal glands consist of two parts structurally and functionally namely, the adrenal cortex and the adrenal medulla.
-The adrenal cortex (outer portion) produces the vital to life hormones such as mineralocorticoids, glucocorticoids and sex hormones.
-Mineralocorticoids, mainly aldosterone, is responsible in controlling the blood’s salt content particularly the sodium and potassium ions.
-Aldosterone targets the kidneys which allows it to select which minerals to reabsorb and which ones to flush out.
+The adrenal cortex (outer portion) produces vital to life hormones such as mineralocorticoids, glucocorticoids, and sex hormones.
+Mineralocorticoids, mainly aldosterone, is responsible in controlling the blood’s salt content, particularly the sodium and potassium ions.
+Aldosterone targets the kidneys which allow it to select which minerals to reabsorb and which ones to flush out.

 Pathophysiology of Addison’s Disease

 In Addison’s disease, the problem is centered at the adrenal cortex.
 Patients diagnosed with this condition have inadequately produced cortical hormones to meet the needs of the body.
 In some cases, aldosterone is insufficiently produced as well.